iterative/dvc.org/static/docs/commands-reference/config.md

      for any repo/cache FS combination.
 Suitable for scenarios with relatively small data files, where copying them is not a performance/storage concern.

+- `cache.slow_link_warning` - used to turn the warning about having a slow cache link type off/on.
+Accepts values `true` and `false`.

+- `cache.local` - name of a local remote to use as local cache.
+This will overwrite the value provided to `dvc config cache.dir` or `dvc cache dir`.
+  Refer to `dvc remote` for more info on "local remotes".

+- `cache.ssh` - name of an [SSH remote to use as external cache](/doc/user-guide/external-outputs#ssh).

+- `cache.s3` - name of an [Amazon S3 remote to [use as external
+  cache](/doc/user-guide/external-outputs#amazon-s-3).

+- `cache.gs` - name of a [Google Cloud Storage remote to use as external cache](/doc/user-guide/external-outputs#google-cloud-storage.

+- `cache.hdfs` - name of an [HDFS remote to use as external cache](/doc/user-guide/external-outputs#hdfs).

+- `cache.azure` - name of an Azure remote to use as [external cache](/doc/user-guide/external-outputs).

 ### state

 State config options.
 Check the [DVC Files and